 To open the keyboard when answering a free response question, click on the text box.
 On the alta keyboard, numbers are located on the left, functions are in the middle, and other symbols are located on the right.

 You can enter your answer by using the keys provided or your own keyboard.
 Our keyboard contains keys that will help you insert fractions, subscripts, radicals, and other more complex answers.
 For example, the following key will help you insert a fraction.
-You’ll simply type the value you need on the top and bottom in the answer box.
+Simply type the value you need on the top and bottom in the answer box.

 An example of how our keyboard will help you with subscripts is when answering log questions.
 Log questions should require you to answer with the numerical portion of "log__" in a subscript, like this: